Philip K. Dick: Selected works

-The Man in the High Castle (1962) is set in an alternate history in which the United States is ruled by the victorious Axis powers.
+The Man in the High Castle (1962) is set in an alternative history in which the United States is ruled by the victorious Axis powers.
 It is the only Dick novel to win a Hugo Award.
 In 2015 this was adapted into a television series by Amazon Studios.

 The Three Stigmata of Palmer Eldritch (1965) utilizes an array of science fiction concepts and features several layers of reality and unreality.
 It is also one of Dick's first works to explore religious themes.
 The novel takes place in the 21st century, when, under UN authority, mankind has colonized the Solar System's every habitable planet and moon.
 Life is physically daunting and psychologically monotonous for most colonists, so the UN must draft people to go to the colonies.
 Most entertain themselves using "Perky Pat" dolls and accessories manufactured by Earth-based "P.P.
 Layouts".
 The company also secretly creates "Can-D", an illegal but widely available hallucinogenic drug allowing the user to "translate" into Perky Pat (if the drug user is a woman) or Pat's boyfriend, Walt (if the drug user is a man).
 This recreational use of Can-D allows colonists to experience a few minutes of an idealized life on Earth by participating in a collective hallucination.

 Do Androids Dream of Electric Sheep?
 (1968) is the story of a bounty hunter policing the local android population.
 It occurs on a dying, poisoned Earth de-populated of almost all animals and all "successful" humans; the only remaining inhabitants of the planet are people with no prospects off-world.
 The 1968 novel is the literary source of the film Blade Runner (1982).
 It is both a conflation and an intensification of the pivotally Dickian question: "What is real, what is fake?
 What crucial factor defines humanity as distinctly 'alive', versus those merely alive only in their outward appearance?"

 Ubik (1969) employs extensive psychic telepathy and a suspended state after death in creating a state of eroding reality.
 A group of psychics is sent to investigate a rival organisation, but several of them are apparently killed by a saboteur's bomb.
 Much of the following novel flicks between different equally plausible realities and the "real" reality, a state of half-life and psychically manipulated realities.
 In 2005, Time magazine listed it among the "All-TIME 100 Greatest Novels" published since 1923.